CBD and THC are two different compounds found in the cannabis plant family. Learn the difference between CBD vs THC.

 If you’re looking for a one and done answer, THC is a component that can create a “high” effect.
 CBD is non-intoxicating and will not.

 Regardless, they both come from the same plant, Cannabis sativa.

-CBD (cannabidiol) products are made using industrial hemp plants.
+CBD (cannabidiol) products are made using agricultural hemp plants.